 Under the Mighty Hand of God (1 Peter 5:6-8)

-Right before this passage in verses 1 – 4, we have an admonition to the elders of the church on how they are to shepherd those in their flock.
-In verse 5 the focus changes now to those who are to be subject to the elders.
-And then a final word that all of us, shepherds, flock, elders, are to clothe ourselves with humility toward one another.
+Right before this passage we have an admonition to the elders of the church on how they are to shepherd those in their flock.
+In verse five the focus changes to those who are to be subject to the elders.
+Then a final word that all of us—shepherds, flock, elders—are to clothe ourselves with humility toward one another.
 Imagine for a moment a church that is made up of believers that are completely clothed with humility toward one another.
 Wouldn’t that be a picture of love in action?

 Will God exalt you if you humble yourself in this way?
 He may.
 He may not.
 He is sovereign and knows what’s best.
 The promise we have here is not that God will exalt us, the promise is of His care.
 He cares for you (v.
 7).

 Humble yourself under the hand of this Mighty God.
-And when you do you are free and, in fact, relieved and can now joyfully cast all your anxieties on Him, because you know He cares for you.
+When you do you are free and relieved.
+You can now joyfully cast all your anxieties on Him, because you know He cares for you.
 We can trust our God who is over all things.
 He is wise and understands everything.
-He knows our hearts and we can be confident that everything we cast, throw on Him, He is able to remove, solve or change.
-He wants to relieve us of these things that can bring our souls down.
-All our anxieties, our personal cares, family cares, cares for others we love, cares for the present and the future, cares for the church, for other believers or the non-believer as well, we can take to this mighty-handed God.
+He knows our hearts and we can be confident that everything we cast (throw) on Him, He is able to remove, solve, or change.
+He wants to relieve us of things that can bring our souls down.
+All our anxieties, our personal cares, family cares, cares for others we love, cares for the present and the future, cares for the church, for other believers or the non-believer, we can take to this mighty-handed God.
 Why?
-Because He is powerful and mighty?
+Because of His power and might?
 Because He can do anything?
 No. Because He cares for you.
-His tender-hearted compassion and love for us moves Him to assure us that He is ever-faithful to His promises, that He loves us and will care for us.
+His tender-hearted compassion and love for us moves Him to assure us that He is ever faithful to His promises, that He loves us and will care for us.

 Why can we know that it’s safe to humble ourselves under God’s mighty hand?